Safety

 Cold water (50-60°F / 10-15°C) can put you at risk within 30 to 60 minutes.
 Remaining in the water for one to two hours can have the potential for severe effects that can put your health and life at significant risk.
 If you see someone fall overboard in cold water, the goal is to get them out immediately.

 Very cold water (Below 50°F / 10°C) can mean it only takes 10 to 15 minutes for you to become hypothermic.
-This can lead to unconsciousness and creates a severe risk of drowning within 30 minutes.
+This can lead to unconsciousness and create a severe risk of drowning within 30 minutes.
 Getting out of the water as quickly as possible is vital for survival.

 What Are the Stages to Watch Out For?